mschae23/dearrow-cli/README.md

 # DeArrow CLI
-A CLI program to vote for DeArrow submissions.
+A CLI program to view and vote for DeArrow submissions.

 ## License
 Copyright (C) 2024  mschae23